chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 <code>kubectl get nodes</code>

-At this point, I was not able to connect and had to
+At this point, I was not able to connect.
+I got this error:
+<code>error: You must be logged in to the server (the server has asked for the client to provide credentials)</code>

+So I added these policies to the IAM role of my EC2 instance:
+AmazonEKSClusterPolicy
+AmazonEKSWorkerNodePolicy (to manage worker nodes) AmazonEC2ContainerRegistryReadOnly (to pull images from ECR)

 Add the deployment to the EKS cluster: